 In Boston’s historic North End exists potent Southern Italian influences that are well-preserved in pasticcerias, pizza parlors, pasta havens and cafes.
 Two of the most notable Italian bakeries, Modern Pastry and Mike’s Pastry, both famous for their cannoli, glare at each other through their opposing storefronts on Hanover street.
-Masses of tourists and passionate foodies can be found hoarding into Mike’s at any given time, any day of the week, while Modern remains slightly more modest with a distinct yet loyal following of local customers.
+Masses of tourists and passionate foodies hoard into Mike’s at any given time, any day of the week, while Modern remains slightly more modest with a distinct yet loyal following of local customers.
 Ask any given, longtime Boston resident who has the best cannoli, and they’ll instantly narrow it down to these two shops.
-So, as the investigative journalists and passionate Bostonians we are, we had to ask: who really has the best cannoli?
+So, as the investigative journalists and passionate Bostonians we are, we had to ask: who really has the best Boston cannoli?

 MISSION: WHO HAS THE BEST CANNOLI?